Ada-Developers-Academy/ada-build/roundtable-guides/04-functions.md

 Today's round table will focus on reviewing the [lesson on functions](https://colab.research.google.com/drive/1e8CaljqZrKJyFm7Ry5qHynp7GdoVHFLk?usp=sharing).

-## How to Start

-1. It might be helpful to see if there are any general questions about the lesson/topics.
-    * What questions do you have?
-    * What did you think about the lesson?
-    * Were there parts that you found confusing?
-    * What did you like about the lesson?
-    * Was there something else relatable you discovered while researching/understanding the lesson?

 ## Built-in Functions and Modules

 1. In your own words, define a `function`.